 Entrance to Major Requirements while at Penn State

 Entrance to Eberly College of Science Pre-Major (SCIEN)

 To enter the Eberly College of Science Pre-Major (SCIEN) as an undergraduate student at Penn State, you must have:

 - Completed MATH 140 or 140B with a grade of C or better

 - Obtained a cumulative GPA of at least 2.0

 These requirements do not apply to incoming first-year students.

 Entrance to Biology Major

-Penn State undergraduate students usually declare a major at the end of their second year.
-In order to declare biology as your major at Penn State, you must have:
+Penn State undergraduate Biology students usually declare a major at the end of their first year.
+In order to declare Biology as your major at Penn State, you must have:

 - Attained at least a 2.0 cumulative grade-point average